Priyankayedallo/Newtest/README.md

-# Welcome to my Priyanka's Website.
+# Welcome to Priyanka's Website.
 Below are my hobbies:

 1. Travelling.